Rollerball (2002 film): Plot

-In 2005, the new sport of Rollerball, an extraordinarily violent extension of roller derby involving motorcycles and a metal ball, becomes hugely popular in many countries.
-Marcus Ridley invites NHL hopeful Jonathan Cross to join him playing for the Zhambel Horsemen in Kazakhstan.
+In 2005, the new sport of Rollerball, a violent extension of roller derby involving motorcycles and a metal ball, becomes popular in many countries.
+Marcus Ridley invites the talented sports fanatic Jonathan Cross to join him playing for the Zhambel Horsemen in Kazakhstan.
+Jonathan refuses, hoping to try out for the NHL in some months.
+However, after he recklessly skates through his hometown, the police start looking for Jonathan, who is forced to accept Marcus's offer to escape them.
 The highly paid Marcus and Jonathan are teamed with low-paid locals, who are often severely injured in the game.

 In the beginning, Jonathan, the team's star player and the poster child of promoter Alexi Petrovich, is enamored by the high-octane sport, the popularity, sports cars, and his female teammate Aurora.
-But Jonathan and Ridley eventually discover that the cynical Alexi and his opportunistic assistant, Sanjay, have a vested interest in keeping the game as popular as possible, through planned gory "accidents" and ensuring that Jonathan and Ridley cannot quit the team and remain high-profile stars.
+The two keep their relationship a secret and refuse to put a stop to rumors that Aurora is a lesbian.
+During one game, one of their teammates is killed by an opponent, something that is prone to happen in a match.
+However, the team quickly discovers that that murder might have been planned before the game, as one of the straps of the victim's helmet had been cut and the cameras filming the event seemed ready for the death to happen.
+Jonathan and Ridley eventually discover that Alexi and his assistant, Sanjay, have a vested interest in keeping the game as popular as possible, through planned gory "accidents" and ensuring that Jonathan and Ridley cannot quit the team and remain high-profile stars.
+Both the deaths and Jonathan's talent seem to generate upticks in ratings.

-After an accident almost kills Aurora, Jonathan and Ridley decide that they need to flee the country to save their lives.
-The two are followed by Alexi and several bodyguards, who attack the two before they can reach the Russian border.
+Jonathan and Ridley pretend to know nothing about this situation, wanting to keep their current lifestyle, but after an "accident" almost kills Aurora, the two friends decide that they need to flee the country to save their lives.
+Their teammates, including Aurora, cannot join them, though, as they have families there.
+Jonathan and Marcus are followed by Alexi and several bodyguards, who attack the two before they can reach the Russian border.
 Jonathan is injured and Ridley has to leave him behind.
-Alexi and his men capture Jonathan and kill Ridley after the latter successfully crosses the border.
+Alexi and his men capture Jonathan and kill Ridley before the latter can cross the border.

-Following the escape attempt, Alexi tries to stage a public execution of Jonathan by removing all the rules from the upcoming Rollerball match, along with trading Aurora to the opposing team (as requested by Jonathan in an attempt to get her away from danger).
-However, Jonathan, with the help of his teammates, start a revolution, causing the fans to see the sport for what it really is, and ultimately to kill Alexi.
+Jonathan says that he will keep working for Alexi if Aurora is traded to another team, wanting to keep her away from danger.
+Alexi complies, secretly transferring Aurora to the opposing team for the next match.
+Knowing he cannot trust Jonathan anymore, Alexi tries to stage a public execution of him by removing all the rules from the upcoming Rollerball match.
+The match becomes more violent than ever before, and many players die.
+However, Jonathan, with the help of players from both teams, starts a revolution, causing the fans to see the sport for what it really is.
+In a fit of rage, he kills Alexi and Sanjay before reuniting with Aurora.